-- The student will not be allowed to trade clinical assignments with another student. - Students will not be allowed to attend lab/clinical experiences without current documentation requirements completed for Castle Branch, Orientation test completed, handbooks forms signed and uploaded in Canvas. - This means EVERYTHING MUST be complete.
-IF it is not completed on time the student will be unable to attend clinical, receiving a zero for the day and a clinical absence for the day.
+The student will not be allowed to trade clinical assignments with another student.
+Students will not be allowed to attend lab/clinical experiences without current documentation requirements completed for Castle Branch, Orientation test completed, handbooks forms signed and uploaded in Canvas.
+This means EVERYTHING MUST be complete.
+IF it is not completed on time, the student will be unable to attend clinical, receiving a zero for the day and a clinical absence for the day.
+There is a big possibility if it is not completed on time, you will be dismissed for the semester.

 Parking at clinical sites is determined by the clinical facility.
 Students are required to park only in the locations designated by the clinical/community agencies.
-Failure to park as directed will result in disciplinary action.
+Failure to park as directed will result in disciplinary action, and the student will be sent home for the day with an absence.